carpentries-incubator/python-testing/_episodes/04-units.md

 ---
-layout: page
-title: Testing
-subtitle: Unit Tests
+title: Unit Tests
-minutes: 10
+teaching: 10
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Understand that functions are the atomistic unit of software."
+- "Understand that simpler units are easier to test than complex ones."
+- "Understand how to write a single unit test."
+- "Understand how to run a single unit test."
+- "Understand how test fixtures can help write tests."
+keypoints:
+- "FIXME"
 ---
-}
->
-> -   Understand that functions are the atomistic unit of software.
-> -   Understand that simpler units are easier to test than complex ones.
-> -   Understand how to write a single unit test.
-> -   Understand how to run a single unit test.
-> -   Understand how test fixtures can help write tests.

 Unit tests are so called because they exercise the functionality of the code by interrogating individual functions and methods.
 Functions and methods can often